About Criminal Justice Degree Schools

 Started in 2010, Criminal Justice Degree Schools is the definitive site for learning how to start your criminal justice career.
 We have the resources and relationships you need to find the perfect criminal justice school to get your degree and launch your successful career, with up-to-date information on criminal justice degree programs, career paths, and job opportunities.

-Criminal Justice Degree Schools is headquartered in the Seattle metro area, and has been a Better Business Bureau accredited business since 2012.
+Published by Project 8 Labs LLC, Criminal Justice Degree Schools is headquartered in the Seattle metro area and has been a Better Business Bureau accredited business since 2012.

 Audrey Stoffle is the Chief Editor of Criminal Justice Degree Schools.
-A 2003 graduate of Berea College, she has a BA in English with a writing emphasis and a minor in Spanish.
-Audrey has worked as Editor for a literary magazine, Appalachian Heritage, and she taught English as a foreign language for two years in Seville, Spain.
+A graduate of Berea College, she has a BA in English with a writing emphasis and a minor in Spanish.
+Audrey has worked as Editor for a literary magazine, Appalachian Heritage, and has taught English as a foreign language in Seville, Spain.
 Her writing and editing work has appeared on a variety of career and travel websites.